Stories

 How to Create a Santa Maria Style Feast: Tailgating Edition

-December 2, 2024 By Brad Wise
+December 2, 2024 By Chef Brad Wise

 How to Create a Santa Maria Style Feast: Tailgating Edition

-Chef Brad Wise loves grilling on his Santa Maria-style grill almost as much as loves the Eagles.
+Chef Brad Wise loves grilling on his Santa Maria-style grill almost as much as loves the Philadelphia Eagles.
 So come game day, he’s pulling out the mini-grill to create a Central Coast-inspired feast for his friends and fellow fans.

 Here’s how to host a Santa Maria-style barbeque for your next tailgate: